openjs-foundation/EasyCLA/README.md

 # OpenJS Foundation CLA

 The OpenJS Foundation IP policy specifies that projects should use the [Developer Certificate of Origin](https://developercertificate.org) (DCO) or, optionally, can adopt the OpenJS Foundation CLA.
 The OpenJS Foundation Board of Directors has adopted [Individual](https://individual-cla.openjsf.org) and [Corporate](https://corporate-cla.openjsf.org) CLA derived from the commonly used Apache-style CLA template.
+Trivial PR.

 The OpenJS Foundation uses [EasyCLA](https://lfcla.com) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities: